Mikhail Dragomirov: Cultural role

 Dragomirov was a friend of the painter Ilya Repin, and posed in the center of one of Repin's most famous paintings, Reply of the Zaporozhian Cossacks.
 He portrays one of the leaders of the Cossacks as they allegedly drafted a highly-insulting letter to the Turkish sultan.
 Repin also painted a more formal portrait of Dragomirov, found at the top of this article.

+Known for his Ukrainophile views, Dragomirov was an associate of Volodymyr Antonovych and Pavlo Zhytetsky.
+He contributed to the development of Ukrainian literature and theatre by helping Ukrainian authors to evade censorship.